 A menstrual cup is a feminine hygiene product that’s inserted into your vaginal opening when you’re menstruating.
 It’s basically a bell/funnel shaped cup with a stem or bub at the bottom, made most often out of medical-grade silicone.
 The stem is provided for grip during insertion and removal.
 The bell-shaped cup seals itself to the vaginal walls below the cervix, creating a vacuum.
 It stays put in a sensationless area of your vagina, collecting your blood, while you go about your day unhindered by its presence and unrestricted movement during the shark week!

 There are various methods of sterilising your cup and you could use either one of it according to your convenience.

 Boiling: You boil water to remove impurities from it, right?
 Same principles apply here.
-Boiling a cup before and after is of utmost importance as it sterilises the cup, ridding it of any unwanted microbes or substances that might harm or cause infection and keep your vagina happy 🙂
+Boiling a cup before and after is of utmost importance as it sterilises the cup, ridding it of any unwanted microbes or substances that might harm or cause infection and keep your lady parts happy 🙂

 You put your menstrual cup in just enough water required to completely submerge it and boil it for around 10 minutes, that’s all!
 This is the most common method to sterilise your cup and I use this method to sterilise it (which basically doesn’t require you to spend a single penny).

 Another alternative to boiling it on a stove or firewood is to put it in a microwave safe container and microwave it for 5 minutes.

 Chlorine Tablets: We all know about the usage of chlorine to purify water and it can sterilise your menstrual cup in the exact same process.
 And this method is known to remove the bacteria that causes TSS (Toxic Shock Syndrome), though there is no reported case of TSS associated with the usage of menstrual cup.